 Do not give your medicine to anyone else, even if they have the same condition as you.

 Do not stop taking your medicine or lower the dosage without checking with your doctor.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking EDECRIN.

 This medicine helps most people with some types of fluid accumulation, but it may have unwanted side effects in a few people.
 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical attention if you get some of the side effects.

 Do not be alarmed by the following lists of side effects.
 You may not experience any of them.

 Ask your doctor or pharmacist to answer any questions you may have.

-- feeling sick (which is also called nausea), vomiting, loss of appetite
+- feeling sick, nausea, vomiting, loss of appetite

 - generally feeling unwell

 - stomach upset or pain, diarrhoea